sahil0984/codepath-TwitterClient-2/README.md

 ###User Stories (Given in assigenment): [Incomplete]

- - Optional: User can view following / followers list through the profile
-   - [NOTE]: Implemented but currently debugging for issues.
-Will updated if it works.
  - Advanced: User can search for tweets matching a particular query and see results